Unawatuna: Colonial period

 After defeating the Portuguese at the Fort of Negombo, the Dutch sailed south and landed on Unawatuna in 1640 and marched to Galle.
 The Portuguese had encountered the Dutch soldiers at Magalle (where the Closenberg Hotel is now located), and fierce fighting took place there.
 Over 400 Dutch soldiers were killed, and only 49 Portuguese could manage to get back to their fortification in Galle, where they were held in siege for four days before they surrendered.

 The Dutch built houses for their officials in Unawatuna.
 These constructions include the Nooit Gedacht Hotel, Unawatuna Hospital and the mansion Maharambe.
 The UBR hotel is situated on a land called Parangiyawatta, meaning "land of the Portuguese", and the area nearby is known as Ja-kotuwa, suggesting that it was the settlement of Ja or Javanese people better known as Hollanders and there may have been some fortification.

 The Galle tower or Edward's Pillar on Rumassala Hill is believed to have been a fake lighthouse built during World War I, and the area is shown as property of the British Admiralty in old survey maps.

+Tourism

+Unawatuna is a popular tourist destination in Sri Lanka, known for its picturesque beach and vibrant atmosphere.
+The area offers a range of accommodations, from budget-friendly guesthouses to a newly built 5 star resort.
+The small town has grown considerably and boasts many new cafes and restaurants, tourist can enjoy water sports, nearby whale watching, snorkeling and surfing at [Dewata beach], known for its perfect beach break and sand bottom for beginners.
+6km away is Galle Fort, a UNESCO World Heritage Site.

 Eco-Tourism

-Unawatuna is rich in its biodiversity.
-Its greatest potential attraction for eco-tourism was the marsh land or mangrove, Kadolana, which was partially dredged and filled to develop a hotel for a German hotel chain.
-The development never eventuated.
-Many locals believe it to have been cursed for being built at the doorstep of the Wella Devalaya.

 Over sixty species of endemic birds, including terns, egrets, herons, sandpipers and kingfishers, as well as rarer species such as the lesser whistling duck, the Asian palm swift, the white-breasted waterhen, the Loten's sunbird and the black bittern have been sighted in the locality by the ornithologist, Clive Byers.
 These birds are mostly sighted in the remaining marshy area and Rumassala Hillock.